Homemade Pumpkin Pasta with Sage is easier than you may think to make with just a few simple ingredients and a few basic kitchen tools.

 Nutrition

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
-It is always my distinct pleasure to respond to you just as soon as I possibly can.
+Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
+It is always my distinct pleasure to get back with you just as soon as I possibly can!

 Cookin' Canuck says